GalvanizeDataScience/self-study-resources/DSI_Self_Assessment.md

   Give the mean, the variance, the standard deviation, the range and the interquartile of range of the following data:

-  (20,45, 68, 900, 57, 45, 33, 35, 45, 22)
+  `(20, 45, 68, 900, 57, 45, 33, 35, 45, 22)`

 ### Discrete random variables

-  Give the expression of the mean and the variance for a discrete random variable X.
+  Give the expression of the mean and the variance for a discrete random variable $X$.

 ### Continuous random variables

-  Give the expression of the mean and the variance for a continuous random variable X.
+  Give the expression of the mean and the variance for a continuous random variable $X$.

 ## Inferential Statistics